NYC bomb suspect Akayed Ullah posted message to Trump before blast

 "These are not the sorts of actions that we expect from our justice system, and we have every confidence that our justice system will find the truth behind this attack and that we will, in the end, be able to learn what occurred today."

-FBI Assistant Director in Charge William Sweeney, apparently referencing the family complaint, said at Tuesday's news conference that his agents use "appropriate and reasonable" effort when detaining and questioning people after a terrorist attack.
+Apparently referring to the family's complaint, William Sweeney, assistant director in charge of the the FBI's New York field office, said at Tuesday's news conference that his agents use "appropriate and reasonable" effort when detaining and questioning people after a terrorist attack.

 "Our teams move with speed and move with purpose," he said.

-He said the investigation is continuing.
-"We do not stop because we have an individual who is charged," Sweeney said.
+Sweeney said the investigation is continuing.
+"We do not stop because we have an individual who is charged," he said.